 Support files are also provided to test an individual CWE entry for both non-Servlet and Servlet test cases.
-These files, called Main.java and ServletMain.java, are auto-generated and are included with each CWE entry (such as in the ~src\testcases\CWE23\Relative\Path\Traversal directory) and used to test all the test cases associated with that CWE entry.
+These files, called Main.java and ServletMain.java, are auto-generated and are included with each CWE entry (such as in the ~srctestcasesCWE23_Relative_Path_Traversal directory).
+They can be used to test all the test cases contained within that CWE entry's directory.